2718e/tinkering-timezonetables/readme.md

 ## Time zone Tables

+(Originally a toy project made because wanted to see how offline web apps worked, abandoned for years now considering trying to at least update it enough to resolve security warnings)

 Goal of this project is to create a small web app that provides an easy way to answer the question

 "When it is time T in location X, what time will it be in location Y"